 General Information about the Trike

 The Trike or motorized eagle is a detachable small and light aircraft.
 The general name of the respective aircraft is Ultra-Light Aircraft, due to their light weight.
 The name comes from the corresponding English word tricycle.
 This is because these aircraft are usually based on 3 wheels.
 As for our country, the Trike is a sport under the auspices of the Hellenic Air Sports Federation.

 The dominant parts that make up the aircraft are 3.
 The wings or the wing, the frame and the stroller in which the people sit and support the engine and finally the engine itself that gives the corresponding impetus for the take-off of the aircraft.
 These aircraft need less than 30 meters of space to take off, while only 60 for their respective landing.
 Flights are available all year round.
 Finally, compared to similar activities, such as paragliding, the Trike can fly longer thanks to its engine, without depending on hot air currents.

-You can watch a video of our “flights” from the castle of Voitia below:
+You can watch a video of our “flight” from the castle of Voitia here.